 The Contractor shall provide the Consultant with a Section 01820B – Training Schedule, draft course outlines, Lesson Plans (Category 2 training) and Agendas (Category 3 training) for review and acceptance at least forty (40) Working Days prior to the first training session.
 Schedule training only after approval by Consultant.

 All classroom training programs, if required, shall be completed prior to the start of any testing and commissioning.

+Measurement and Payment

+All costs associated with the work of this Section shall be included in the price for Item No. A1.16 in the Bid Form.

 TRAINING

-The Contractor shall submit a detailed summary of training and demonstration activities by updating Schedule A – Training Schedule addressing all cited training in Section 01820A – Summary of Training Requirements to the Consultant for approval based on the following categories:
+The Contractor shall submit a detailed summary of training and demonstration activities by updating Schedule 01820B – Training Schedule and addressing all cited training in Section 01820A – Summary of Training Requirements to the Consultant for approval based on the following categories:

 Category 1: Detailed Training on Overall Complex System Operation

-[Consultant is responsible to provide all Category 1 training.
-The Consultant shall amend this section to ensure the Contractor provides the Consultant all the resources, materials, information etc. for the Consultant to develop all Category 1 training modules.]

 The anticipated Category 1 sessions are listed in in Section 01820A – Summary of Training Requirements .

 Category 1 training is expected to be classroom training due to its wide ranging learning objectives, and is to be provided by the Consultant.
 The location of the training will depend on the session topic, the trainees’ availability and accommodation of 24/7 continuous service water and wastewater operations.